jeffreyziegler/jeffreyziegler.github.io/pages/pubs.md

 </details>
 <br/>

-**Ziegler, Jeffrey**. ”A Text-As-Data Approach for Using Open-Ended Responses as Manipulation Checks". *Accepted at Political Analysis*.
+**Ziegler, Jeffrey**. ”A Text-As-Data Approach for Using Open-Ended Responses as Manipulation Checks". *Forthcoming at Political Analysis*.

 <table align="left">
   <tr>